wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 In the full miss path of `GETS`, this will never happen, as the `GETS` is only sent to the lower level when there is a directory miss, in which case data must also not be present.

+Method `handleGetSResp()` also completes the `GETX` request without having to retry the handler itself.
+It adds the original requestor as a sharer to the block, and forwards the response event up by calling `sendResponseUp()`.
+At the end of the method, the original `GETS` event object is removed from the MSHR front entry by calling `cleanUpAfterResponse()`.